arbanhossain/njs-lms-jwt/README.md

   npm run dev
   ```
   The server will be available on port `5000`.
 - All the endpoints are available at `/api`.
-See `Documentation.pdf` for the full documentation of the API.
+See `DOCUMENTATION.pdf` for the full documentation of the API.
 - Use a REST client like Postman or cURL to make calls to the API
 - A barebones react frontend is provided for graphical interaction with the API.
 - Install necessary packages for the frontend: